 Steps for Requesting Accommodations

 The process of review depends in part on the nature of your disability.
-A determination of eligibility will be made by the College Coordinator and the 504 ADA Student Coordinator.
+A determination of eligibility will be made by the College ADA Coordinator.
 They may (if necessary) confer with outside professionals including, but not necessarily your instructor.
 If you are found to be eligible for services, they will decide which, if any, of your requests will be granted.
 Decisions regarding accommodations are made on a case-by case basis.
 There is no standard accommodation for any particular disability.

 If your requests for accommodations are APPROVED, the College Coordinator generates a Letter of Accommodation (LOA) which documents what accommodations have been granted.
 You are responsible for promptly collecting this letter and presenting it to faculty.
-The LOA must be presented to faculty at the beginning of the term (NOTE: Steps 1-4 may take up to 30 days.
-You are encouraged to initiate this process well before the start of term.)
+The LOA must be presented to faculty at the beginning of the term.

 If you are approved for accommodations in the middle of the semester, you are strongly encouraged to pick up the LOA as soon as it is ready and immediately deliver it to relevant faculty members.